bobby060/pg-autohint/README.md

 sudo su - postgres
 psql

 ```
+Run `ALTER USER postgres PASSWORD 'postgres';` to set the password for the postgres user.

 Run `CREATE ROLE <username> superuser createdb login;`, where username is your machines username.

 Then copy the imdb_postgres_setup.sh to that user and run as postgres.
 I did this by touching a new file, then pasting the text, but there is probably a better way...